top of page

 Roger Hanna has been designing sets for theater, dance, and opera since 1990.

-Roger Hanna’s off-Broadway work at the Mint Theater Company has been recognized by back-to-back Henry Hewes Design Award nominations, for What The Public Wants and A Little Journey.
+Roger’s other work for the Mint Theater Company was recognized by Henry Hewes Design Award nominations for What The Public Wants and A Little Journey.
 A Little Journey also received a 2012 Drama Desk Nomination for Outstanding Set Design, and earned praise in the press: “A joy” (Upon the Sacred Stage), “clever” (NY Times), “remarkably ingenious” (TheatreScene), “unrivaled” (WS Journal); “spectacular” (Show Business Weekly) “imaginative” (AP), “ingeniously devised” (Lighting & Sound America), “an inventive gem” (nytheatre.com), “some sort of miracle” (Talk Entertainment), and “brilliant.”
 (Best of Off-Broadway).

-Roger Hanna received a 2006 Drama Desk Nomination for Outstanding Set Design of a Play for Walking Down Broadway at the Mint Theater Company.
+Roger received his first Drama Desk Nomination in 2006 for Outstanding Set Design of a Play for Walking Down Broadway at the Mint Theater Company.
 Ron Lasko wrote at Broadway.com that “the real star of the show is an amazing set by Roger Hanna…walls pivot, doors unhinge, new walls emerge and all of the furniture is changed.
 It is quite impressive.
 In fact, the change-over from set to set is almost as entertaining as the show.”

-The New York Times, describing Crocodiles in the Potomac—one of Mr. Hanna’s collaborations with director Suzanne Bennett for Women’s Project--said that Hanna’s set “evokes Washington more effectively and with less cliche’ than any seen in the theater in many years.”
+The New York Times, describing Crocodiles in the Potomac—one of Roger’s collaborations with director Suzanne Bennett for Women’s Project--said that Roger “evokes Washington more effectively and with less cliche’ than any seen in the theater in many years.”
 Of his most recent collaboration with director Ralph Buckley, Keith Reddin’s Black Snow, Clive Barnes raved in the New York Post that “Buckley’s inventive staging [is] much helped by the ingenuity of…Roger Hanna’s cartoonish setting.”
-Mr. Hanna’s ten designs for Gilgamesh Theatre Group include the whimsical Icefishing Play, Jeffery Hatcher's Two, Nikita, and the Carnegie Hall Reading Room reading of Clifford J. Tasner’s Odysseus.
+Roger’s ten designs for Gilgamesh Theatre Group include the premiere of The Ice-fishing Play, Jeffery Hatcher's Two, Nikita, and the Carnegie Hall Reading Room reading of Clifford J. Tasner’s Odysseus.

-Roger Hanna holds an MFA in Design from New York University, and is a member of United Scenic Artists Local 829.
-Teaching positions have included faculty designer for a NYU Program in Educational Theatre, 1991—2001, and Rutgers Newark, Spring 1993—Spring 1994, for which he taught a combined total of forty classes and designed nearly 100 productions.
-In academic year 2011—2012, Mr. Hanna spent a year as Visiting Professor for the University of Miami.
+Roger holds an MFA in Design from New York University, a BA in Theater from UCLA School of Theatre, Film, and Television, and is a member of United Scenic Artists Local 829.
+Teaching positions have included faculty designer for the NYU Program in Educational Theatre, 1991—2001, and Rutgers Newark, Spring 1993—Spring 1994, for which he taught a combined total of forty classes and designed nearly 100 productions.
+In academic year 2011—2012, Roger spent a year as Visiting Professor for the University of Miami.
 He has also designed productions for Mannes School of Music, Manhattan School of Music, New School for Drama, NYU Dramatic Writing, Point Park University, SUNY Ulster, and Yale Dramatic Association.
+In 2013 he accepted a position at Colorado State University.

 Click on the Image above to read Donogoo reviews, listen to Roger Hanna on the Lenonard Lopate Show, and to watch a three-minute video of the play.